alext-sap/lx-collabo/doc/Introduction.md

 ## Introduction

-This is a test document to experiment with collaboration with internal and external colleagues ....
+This is a test document to experiment with collaboration with internal and external colleagues - April 16th ....

 Here is a new parameter.
 Adding a list: